 The Constitution requires that the Board comprise between five and twelve members.
+The Constitution and NZX Listing Rules require that two Directors are ordinarily resident in New Zealand.

 In addition to the constitutional requirements, the Board has agreed that a majority of Directors must meet the independence requirements described below.
 The Board has also agreed that the Chairperson shall be independent.

-The Constitution requires that at least half of the Board be New Zealand citizens and at least one director must live in New Zealand (or otherwise meet the requirements of Section 10(d) of the Companies Act 1993).
-Further, the NZX Listing Rules require that two Directors are ordinarily resident in New Zealand.
+In addition to Spark New Zealand's diversity and inclusion goals set under its Diversity and Inclusion Policy, the Board has agreed that it will set measurable objectives in relation to the composition of the Board in accordance with, or in excess of, the minimum standard set out in the NZX Corporate Governance Code.